 Marine Group Wreck Removal

 This project consisted of the removal of large pier sections that were destroyed in a storm, then the design, construct and install replacement pier sections.
-The work included heavy lift… Read More
+The work included heavy lift crane service with extensive lift…

 “Neptune’s Palace” Wreck Removal